avinashanand/maveric/README.md

 # maveric
-Collaborative Project Vipin and Avinash
+Project under development by Avinash Anand

 All rights reserved to authors @Avinash